 On the one hand, Doylestown is a charming and colorful small town with lovely architecture and tons of cool Mom & Pop shops and restaurants.
 I recommend Siren Records.
 On the other hand, it’s home to some not so small town spots.
 Henry Chapman Mercer’s Moravian Pottery and Tile Works, a factory that still makes beautiful handmade tiles and houses, and the Mercer Museum, a history museum, are in incredible larger-than-life historic buildings that are poured-in-place concrete.
 Elsewhere you can enjoy an art museum named after Pulitzer Prize-winning writer James A. Michener, the 60-acre homestead of Nobel Prize-winning author Pearl Buck, or the farmhouse that Oscar Hammerstein bought in 1940 and then died in twenty years later.

-From December 1777 to June 1778, the Continental Army were encamped at Valley Forge, Pennsylvania, just west of Philadelphia.
+From December 1777 to June 1778, the Continental Army was encamped at Valley Forge, Pennsylvania, just west of Philadelphia.
 12000 troops, including General George Washington, spent a cold, hard winter.
 Their challenges were many and as they fought to survive, they also trained.
 By the time spring rolled around and they left Valley Forge, the ragtag bunch were transformed and shortly thereafter the American Revolutionary War began to take a turn in favor of the colonists.
 Today, visitors to Valley Forge National Historical Park can tour the various encampment sites, explore recreated log cabins or see General Washington’s headquarters.
-But there are also miles of trails to walk, run, bike or even ride your horse.
+But there are also miles of trails to walk, run, bike, or even ride your horse.
 You can explore history or simply be in history.
 And during those winter months, you can get a real taste of just what the soldiers experienced all those years ago.

 Once you’ve gotten your fill of history, the Valley Forge neighborhood makes for a great Philly day trip.